Sadiah Qureshi: Career

 Following her DPhil, Qureshi held a postdoctoral research fellowship with the Cambridge Victorian Studies Group on a five-year Leverhulme funded project entitled ‘Past versus Present: Abandoning the Past in an Age of Progress’, which explored Victorian notions of the past.
-Qureshi joined the University of Birmingham in September 2011.

 In 2013, her book, Peoples on Parade: Exhibitions, Empire and Anthropology in Nineteenth-Century Britain (2011) was joint winner of the Sonya Rudikoff Award for best first book published in Victorian Studies.
 In 2012, she was awarded a Philip Leverhulme Prize for Medieval, Early Modern and Modern History from the Leverhulme Trust in recognition of her outstanding research.
-Qureshi is working on the history of extinction for her second book, Vanished: Episodes in the History of Extinction.
+Qureshi’s second book,Vanished: An Unnatural History of Extinction was published by Allen Lane/Penguin Books, in 2025 and was chosen by the Financial Times as a book to read in 2025.
 She received a mid-career fellowship from the British Academy for this project.

 Qureshi is a Fellow of the Royal Historical Society.
 She contributed to the RHS's Race, Ethnicity & Equality Working Group to examine the challenges facing black and minority ethnic historians in UK higher education.
-Qureshi has contributed to media outlets such as the New Statesman, The Conversation and the London Review of Books.
+Qureshi has contributed to media outlets such as the New Statesman and the London Review of Books, and is an editor of History Workshop Journal.